magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 11. If your system meets requirements for remote rendering, and it's your first time using this tool, when you get the prompt to install Remote Viewer, click **Install now**. <Image url= {require("/img/remote-rendering/install-now.png")} >Install Remote Viewer</Image>

-11. If your system meets the requirements for remote rendering, and it's your first time using this tool, a prompt asks you to install the Client APK.
+12. If your system meets the requirements for remote rendering, and it's your first time using this tool, a prompt asks you to install the Client APK.
 Click **Yes, Install**.

 <Image url= {require("/img/remote-rendering/client-apk.png")} >Install Client APK</Image>

-12. Put on the Magic Leap 2
+13. When installation completes, you see a QRC prompt labeled Get Started.
+Put on the Magic Leap 2 and scan the QRC. <Image url= {require("/img/remote-rendering/remote-render-qrc.png")} >QRC for Remote Render</Image>

-13. Launch the **Remote Viewer** application
+14. The QRC launches the **Remote Viewer** application.
-14. Make sure that the top dialogue box indicates that the device is connected to the host computer.

 ## Device Streaming